This blog post was originally posted on May 25, 2012, and was updated on April 19, 2017.

 Although each Spanish bar often offers various wine options, here is what you can usually expect when asking for “Una Ribera Por Favor” or “Un Albariño Por Favor”:

-Ribera: Usually when you ask for “un Ribera” you are asking for a tinto fino (tempranillo) grape, and often it’ll be a blend with other grape varieties.
+Usually when you ask for “un Ribera” you are asking for a tinto fino (tempranillo) grape, and it will often be a blend with other grape varieties.
 Characteristics include its ruby red color, full body, with hints of berries, vanilla, tobacco, plum, oak and leather.
-It pairs well with roasted and grilled meats, mushrooms and manchego cheese.
+Pair it with roasted and grilled meats, mushrooms and manchego cheese.

-Albariño: A wine made with albariño grapes is usually pale white, dry to medium bodied, with fruity hints of apricot, peach, or apple.
-It is light and crisp, sweet smelling but often a bit tart.
-It is best served young and very cold.
-It pairs well with grilled vegetables, white fish and shellfish, creamy cheeses such as goat cheese or brie, and light chicken dishes.
+Wine made with Albariño grapes is usually pale white, dry to medium bodied, with fruity hints of apricot, peach or apple.
+Albariño wine is best served young and very cold.
+It is light, crisp and sweet smelling but often a bit tart.
+Pair it with grilled vegetables, white fish and shellfish, creamy cheeses such as goat cheese or brie, and light chicken dishes.

-So next time you are in Spain (or at your favorite tapas bar back home) try one of these wines to pair with some delicious Spanish food.
+So next time you are in Spain (or at your favorite tapas bar back home) pair one of these wines with some delicious Spanish food.
 Let us know what you think!